saltyorg/docs/docs/sandbox/apps/notifiarr.md

 ## What is it?

-[Notifiarr Client](https://notifiarr.com/){: target=_blank rel="noopener noreferrer" } is the unified client for Notifiarr.com.
+[Notifiarr Client](https://notifiarr.com/) is the unified client for Notifiarr.com.
 The client enables content requests from Media Bot in your Discord Server.
 It also provides reports for Plex usage and system health.
-Other features can be [configured on the Notifiarr website.](https://notifiarr.com/){: target=_blank rel="noopener noreferrer" }
+Other features can be [configured on the Notifiarr website.](https://notifiarr.com/)

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|